blacktop/ipsw/www/docs/guides/info.md

 description: Get a TON of info about an IPSW/OTA withouth having to even download it.
 ---

-# Parse fireware zip metadata
+# Parse firmware zip metadata

 ### Display info about IPSWs and OTAs